prototypo/MovingMars/terminology.md

 Dunbars are capped at 150 people.
 In the past, a dunbar would split when it exceeded its population limit.
 However, new population controls were eventually introduced to maintain a dunbar so that it would not be allowed to grow.
 Allowance for a new baby is issued by the local temple when a member dies, and allocated by a dunbar to a set of parents by the neighbourhood priest, or communal consent, depending on how the dunbar is run.
 Unapproved babies that cause a dunbar to exceed its population quota cause immediate and non-appealable banishment of both parents and child.
 They are left to make their way on their own, if they can.

 Neighbourhood priests wear taupe robes, and shave their heads.
 They are addressed as "Elder", and generally are old men and women.
-It is considered a retirement job for long service to the Eliza.
+It is considered a retirement job for long service to Eliza, or perhaps a way to retain the services of the elderly.

 Multiple dunbars meet weekly in a temple.
 There they are instructed by pulpiteers.
 Pulpiteers wear yellow robes, and are assisted by coadjutors who wear taupe robes.
 Pulpiteers and coadjutors shave their heads.